 Method 2: Mail Merge with Attachments in Gmail

-You can use GMass to send mail merge with attachments straight from Gmail.
+You can use GMass to send a Gmail mail merge with attachments.
 In addition, GMass provides features that are not available in the typical Microsoft Word Mail Merge procedure:

 - Ability to add multiple personalized attachments: With GMass, you can easily create mail merge campaigns in Gmail and attach personalized attachments.